Saurabh-Ratnaparkhi/Case-Studies-Schema-design-for-E-Commerce-Platform/README.md

 ![Thumbnail](https://github.com/Saurabh-Ratnaparkhi/Case-Study-Schema-design-for-E-Commerce-Platform/blob/main/CS%20D2.png)

-The case study presentation on eBay provides a comprehensive analysis of the company's business model, challenges, solutions, growth strategies, and financials.
+The case study on eBay provides a comprehensive analysis of the company's business model, challenges, solutions, growth strategies, and financials.
 Here's a brief summary of the key points:

 **Overview:** eBay revolutionized online shopping by offering a platform for buying and selling a wide range of products.
 It focused on small businesses and prioritized trust, safety, and community support.